EndoTaishi/CLASSIC/documentation/ctemAddInputs.md

 # Prescribed wetland area {#initWetArea}

-Monthly values of wetland fraction are used for modelling methane emissions from wetlands.
+**Daily** values of wetland fraction are used for modelling methane emissions from wetlands.

-COMBAK

 # Peatland variables {#initPeat}